Introduction to Kanna and Its Modern Relevance

 Zembrin®

-Zembrin® is a proprietary 2:1 hydroethanolic extract derived from the dried leaves and stems of Sceletium tortuosum.
-This standardized product is cultivated on Global Good Agricultural Practice (GAP) certified farms in South Africa, ensuring minimal pesticide use and rigorous testing for contaminants like heavy metals, aflatoxins, and microbiological hazards.
-The extracted material is processed under EU-GMP-certified facilities and spray-dried to achieve an alkaloid content of 0.35–0.45% by weight.
-Each batch of Zembrin® is tested to ensure the presence of mesembrenone and mesembrenol (≥60%) and mesembrine (<20%), guaranteeing a precise and effective profile (5).
+Zembrin® is a patented 2:1 hydroethanolic extract from the dried leaves and stems of Sceletium tortuosum.
+Cultivated on farms in South Africa certified under Global Good Agricultural Practice (GAP), it undergoes limited pesticide use and extensive testing for contaminants such as heavy metals, aflatoxins, and microbes.
+The extract is processed in EU-GMP-certified facilities and spray-dried to achieve an alkaloid range of 0.35–0.45% by weight.
+Each batch is analyzed to confirm mesembrenone and mesembrenol content (≥60%) and mesembrine levels (<20%), ensuring a precise and reliable profile (5).

 KannaEase™

-This fine, spray-dried powder is standardized to deliver >4mg of total alkaloids per gram, making it a highly potent option for various applications such as tablets, capsules, syrups, and gummies.
-A single kilogram of KannaEase™ yields up to 40,000 effective doses (25mg per dose), offering a cost-effective solution for manufacturers.
-Afrigetics emphasizes sustainability by actively cultivating Sceletium in the arid regions of the Cape Province, reducing the pressure on wild populations while maintaining a high-quality, ethically sourced product.
+The spray-dried powder is standardized to provide >4mg of total alkaloids per gram, making it suitable for capsules, tablets, syrups, and gummies.
+A single kilogram produces up to 40,000 doses at 25mg each, giving manufacturers a cost-effective choice.
+Afrigetics also focuses on sustainable cultivation in South Africa’s Cape Province, easing pressure on wild populations while delivering a consistent and ethically sourced extract.

 Why Standardization Matters